salter14/recipes/cinnamon_buns.md

+## October 18, 2025
+Baked 12 minutes uncovered, then 15 covered.
+Emily was happy with these.
+I put the foil on loosley and the buns on the edge were a bit crispy.

 ## March 30, 2024
 Baked 15 minutes uncovered, then 15 covered.
 Pretty good, but could be a few minutes less.
 Maybe just 13 covered next time.